In

 EB‑4 – Special Immigrants

-• Comprises religious workers, certain employees of international organizations, translators, Iraqi/Afghan nationals working for U.S. military, etc. Varies in terms of requirements; some have PERM, most overstate agency or refugee-based channels.
+• Comprises religious workers, certain employees of international organizations, translators, Iraqi/Afghan nationals working for the U.S. military, etc. Varies in terms of requirements; some have PERM, most overstate agency or refugee-based channels.

 EB‑5 – Immigrant Investor Visa (Traditionally)